collective/collective.calltoaction/README.rst

 - You can create multiple portlets if you really want to, but only one overlay is shown on a page.
   If there are three portlets, and the user has already seen the first one but not the others, then the second one will be shown.

+- There is a control panel where you can say that the action is global across the site.
+  This can help if parts of your site block the portlets and you still want to see the action there.

 Examples